TimoliaDE/HowTo/docs/ranks/premium.en.md

 Besides the premium ranks you can also get [gift cards](https://shop.timolia.de/#Gifts) and [Pixelboosters](https://shop.timolia.de/#Pixel) in our shop.

 With our **gift cards**, all ranks and pixel boosters available in the shop can be purchased.
-They can also be freely combined with other vouchers and payment methods and can be used in our Buycraft system over several payment transactions, should they not be fully used in the first payment.
+They can also be freely combined with other vouchers and payment methods and can be used in our shop system over several payment transactions, should they not be fully used in the first payment.
 The purchased gift cards will be sent by email and can be handed over digitally or freshly printed.

 With **Pixelboosters** you not only multiply the number of pixels you earn yourself, but also those of your friends and fellow players in joint rounds.